London, England–From Family’s fury as girl, 12, allowed to have sex-change operation without against father’s wishes (Evening Standard, 5/25/08):

 3) I would very much like to know more about the allegations that the girl’s cousin makes about her being alienated from her father, brainwashed at an early age, and cut off from half of her family.

-4) Assuming the father is as this article portrays him, he has been placed in a horrible position.
+4) Assuming the father is as this article portrays him, what a horrible position he has been placed in.
 I’m sure he probably feels that if the girl could just come to his house and be with him, dad could take care of his little girl and all of these other weighty, adult issues would be resolved.
 He probably believes that it never would have come to this had he been allowed to be a regular part of the girl’s life.
 That may or may not be correct, but that’s probably how he feels.

 Thanks to James, a reader, for sending me the story.